gobwas/graceful/README.md

 			Name: "http",
 		}),

-		// This "handler" closes exit channel, signaling that we can exit. graceful.CallbackHandler(func() {
+		// This "handler" close the restart channel, signaling that we can exit. graceful.CallbackHandler(func() {
-			close(exit)
+			close(restart)
 		}),
 	))